bluecaret/family-cookbook/docs/recipe/sweet-potato-fries-sriracha-mayo-dip.md

   - side
   - sweet potato
 excerpt: 'Baked sweet potato fries served with a dipping sauce made from Japanese mayo and sriracha.'
+noRecipe: 'Baked sweet potato fries served with a dipping sauce made from Japanese mayo and sriracha.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Baked sweet potato fries served with a dipping sauce made from Japanese mayo and sriracha.